Armor Wars: Part Three: The Last Mandroid

-Iron Man ruthlessly attacks the Beetle as he tries to steal exotic pieces of art.
+Iron Man ruthlessly attacks Beetle as he tries to steal exotic pieces of art.
 Beetle attempts to escape Iron Man's wrath, but is defeated and his armor negated.
 Iron Man returns to his base, where he has a talk with Hawkeye.
 Nick Fury of S.H.I.E.L.D. meets with Tony and demands that Iron Man be handed over to him for attacking Stingray.
-Tony gives Fury Iron Man's file, having prepared a fake identity for Iron Man as 'Randall Pierce' in the event of such a scenario.
+Tony gives Fury Iron Man's file, having prepared a fake identity for Iron Man as "Randall Pierce" in the event of such a scenario.
 Tony secretly intends to destroy S.H.I.E.L.D.'s Mandroid armors - which he also designed - to prevent their technology being replicated.
 He tells Fury that 'Pierce' has set up a hidden base in New York and suggests Fury dispatch the Mandroids to bring Iron Man in.
 Tony, as Iron Man, engages the Mandroids and disables all five, much to Fury's dismay.
 Tony fakes evidence to suggest that Iron Man knew about their plan because he planted a bug in their equipment.
 Later, Tony arranges to create a new shield for Captain America.

-(Note: The "Nick Fury vs S.H.I.E.L.D." mini-series hinted the "Fury" in this story was a Life Model Decoy, the real Fury claiming to have no idea of these events).
+Note: The "Nick Fury vs S.H.I.E.L.D." mini-series hinted the "Fury" in this story was a Life Model Decoy, the real Fury claiming to have no idea of these events.

 Part Four: Who Guards the Guardsmen?

 The Captain (an alias used by Steve Rogers at that time) thanks Tony for the new shield, but after having learned of Tony's crusade, he tries to dissuade him from continuing.
-Meanwhile, Rhodes, disguised as the villain Electro, lets himself captured by the Guardsmen to infiltrate the Vault.
+Meanwhile, Rhodes, disguised as the villain Electro, lets himself get captured by the Guardsmen to infiltrate the Vault.
 Iron Man sneaks into the prison to neutralize the Guardsmen, but is followed by the Captain and engaged by several Guardsmen.
-Rhodes accidentally breaks out all the prisoners at the Vault after he tricks a Guardsman who ambushed him.
+Rhodes accidentally breaks out all the prisoners like Mister Hyde and Titania at the Vault after he tricks a Guardsman who ambushed him.
 While the Captain tries to save a Guardsman from dying, Iron Man temporarily paralyzes him, but the reproachful look Rogers gives him in turn gnaws at his conscience.